Lymphadenitis

 Lymphadenitis occurs when the glands become enlarged by swelling (inflammation), often in response to bacteria, viruses, or fungi.
 The swollen glands are usually found near the site of an infection, tumor, or inflammation.

-Lymphadenitis may occur after skin infections or other infections caused by bacteria such as streptococcus or staphylococcus.
-Sometimes, it is caused by rare infections such as tuberculosis or cat scratch disease (bartonella).
+Lymphadenitis may occur after skin infections or other infections caused by bacteria such as Streptococcus or Staphylococcus.
+Sometimes, it is caused by rare infections such as tuberculosis or cat scratch disease (Bartonella).

 Symptoms